mpicbg-scicomp/tissue_miner/README.md

 About
 =================

 TissueMiner is a framework to perform a multiscale analysis of an entire developing epithelium acquired at cellular resolution over several hours or days.
-It  includes tools to **(a)** build a database from timelapse movie, **(b)** ready-to-use tools to analyze various aspects of cell morphogenesis, and **(c)** a powerful but yet easy to use R programming interface to allow for the implementation of custom analyses.
+It  includes **(a)** tools to build a database from a timelapse movie, **(b)** ready-to-use tool to analyze various aspects of cell and tissue morphogenesis, and **(c)** a powerful but yet easy to use R programming interface to allow for the implementation of custom analyses.

 ### Cell Tracking Data Database

-First, TissueMiner tracks cells in timelapse image series of tissues and stores the results in a database.
+First, TissueMiner tracks cells in timelapse image series of a tissue and stores the results in a database.
 To do so, it uses [TissueAnalyzer](MovieProcessing.md#TissueAnalyzer) to segment and track cells in time and space.

 Next, TissueMiner extracts and organizes information about cell geometry, topology (cell neighbor relationships) and ancestry from the TissueAnalyzer outputs into a database.
-By using sqlite each movie is essentially converted into a _single_ database file.
+By using sqlite, each movie is essentially converted into a _single_ database file.

 ### Tools to Analyse Epithelium Morphogenesis